MarianKovalyshyn/job-technologies-analyzer/README.md

 You can run a scraper to parse vacancies.
 After scraping, you can visualize data on the 2 types of diagrams: bar plot and pie chart.

+### Additional info
+* All visualizations are saved in the `plots` folder.
+* In config.py you can set different experience levels and technologies to analyze.

 ## Installing using GitHub
 Python should be installed